 What other types of Sansevieria plants exist?

-Even though the Sansevieria cylindrica is the main species belonging to its family of plants, there are many other types of sansevieria available for you to grow.
+Even though the Sansevieria cylindrica is the main species belonging to its family of plants, there are many other snake plant varieties available for you to grow.
 For example, there is a spear-like Sansevieria with a lighter color than the cylindrica.

 There is a Sansevieria trifasciata hahnii plant, which is a tiny succulent; then, there is the Sansevieria laurentii plant (usually referred to as the snake plant), and it has some yellow edges on its leaves, making it really easy to identify.